The Stoltzfus Funds

 Give Now

 “LAU matters in a way that is true of only a handful of institutions in the world.
-LAU has a trusted place in a society which has lost faith in most of its institutions, and it has achieved this trust through a century of delivering on its promise to the Lebanese people.”
+LAU is a trusted place in a society which has lost faith in most of its institutions, and it has achieved this trust through a century of delivering on its promise to the Lebanese people.”

 We are so grateful to the Stoltzfus family, and ask for your support by contributing to one of these worthwhile funds in their honor.
 As Philip Stoltzfus says, “No institution today is doing more for Lebanon than LAU.
 Please join us.